Of course, I can't make any promises as to what you can or will achieve...

-Step 2: I buy either a Call or a Put option and the leveraged return of that contract will give me an annual return of close to 7-9% on the overall account even though I didn't actually invest my entire account.
+Step 2: I buy either Call or Put options and the leveraged return of those contracts give me an annual return of close to 7-9% on the overall account even though I didn't actually invest my entire account.

 I know...it sounds completely unbelievable and I don't expect you to believe it.
 I FULLY expect you to verify each and every claim I make.
 It's what any prudent investor would do.

 So hold your judgement until you verify everything I am saying.

 One last thing before I show you my current performance...